All Posts

 Is Barbarians at the Gate based on a true story?Yes.
 It dramatizes the real 1988 leveraged buyout battle over RJR Nabisco, at the time the largest LBO in history.
 KKR, Henry Kravis, and Ross Johnson are all real figures.

 Do trading movies teach real trading skills?Not directly.
 No film is going to teach you how to read a 5-minute chart or execute a first pullback setup.
 But the best trading movies teach psychology — greed management, risk discipline, decision-making under pressure — and that may be the most important curriculum any trader can absorb.
-For actual skills, start with our day trading fundamentals guide.
+For actual skills, start with our day trading fundamentals and the VWAP indicator guide, then grab my candlestick chart patterns PDF to learn to read the charts themselves.

 What trading movies are available on Netflix or streaming?Availability changes constantly.
-Search for The Big Short, Margin Call, Too Big to Fail, and Inside Job as starting points across Netflix, HBO Max, and Amazon Prime.
+Search for The Big Short, Margin Call, Too Big to Fail, Inside Job, and Dumb Money as starting points across Netflix, HBO Max, and Amazon Prime.
 Barbarians at the Gate is an HBO film and typically available on Max.

 Why is Glengarry Glen Ross on a trading movies list?Because trading is fundamentally a game of conviction, decision-making, and psychological endurance.
 Glengarry Glen Ross is one of the most precise studies of those exact dynamics ever put on screen.
 Every failure mode the characters exhibit maps directly to trader behavior.